+44(0) 113 343 4741

 My research interests span a number of areas of Renaissance literature, areas which have intersected and combined in various ways throughout my career:

 Literature and Music.
 The interrelationship of the 'harmonious sisters' has formed a constant thread in my work.
-Major publications on this subject began with Thomas Campion (1986), a book-length study of one of the most important of poet-composers, and since have included articles on music in Shakesepare and in the court masque.
+Major publications on this subject began with Thomas Campion (1986), a book-length study of one of the most important of poet-composers, and since have included articles on music in Shakespeare and in the court masque.
 The book-length study, Shakespeare and Music appeared in 2006, in the Arden Shakespeare Companions series.
-Subsequent essays on Literature and Music, on music in Ben Jonson and a recent essay on Music in Shakespearean performance history in Shakespeare Survey, have further extended my work in this area.
+Subsequent essays on Literature and Music, on music in Ben Jonson and on Music in Shakespearean performance history in Shakespeare Survey, have further extended my work in this area.
 An essay entitled 'Words for Music Perhaps' has appeared in a collection of essays on Lyric edited by Marion Thain.
 A collection of essays edited by me entitled Shakespeare, Music and Performance will be appearing in 2016.
 (And see below for various recent opportunities to speak on Shakespeare and Music.)

 The Court Masque.
 In an early publication I edited a collection of essays entitled The Court Masque in 1984.
 Since then I have published articles on Ben Jonson and Chapman; an article on the Court Masque in the Cambridge History of British Theatre in 2005; an edition of 18 court masques which appeared in the World's Classics Drama series in 1995.
 I have edited eleven of Jonson's masques (from The Masque of Blackness to The Irish Masque) for the major new Cambridge edition of his Works, led by Professor Butler in the School of English, together with Ian Donaldson and David Bevington, and published in May 2012 (online edition 2014).